Downloading Aerial Photography and Orthoimagery

 - You can view images online, but in order to download them (free) you must first log in.
 Registration is free.
 To register, click on "Register" at the top right of the screen.

 - Once you are logged in, return to Earth Explorer's home page.
 Type the address of your home or school on the left side of the screen and click on "Show".
-An image will appear on the right side of the screen.
+A list of possible locations (hopefully just one) will appear below there.
+Click on the correct location.

-- Click on "Data Sets" at the bottom of the left column, then click on the plus sign beside "Aerial Photography".
-You now have the option of selecting different kinds of air photos and orthophotos.
+- You now have the option of selecting different kinds of air photos and orthophotos.
 Your best option is "High Resolution Orthoimagery", but this only covers urban areas and might not be available for all locations.
 If your area isn't covered, select "DOQ" instead.
 Click on "Results" at the bottom of the left column.

 - A list of images that match your search criteria will appear in the left column.
 Select the image that you want, and click on the icon with the green down arrow.
 Follow instructions to download the image.

 Alternative Source: The USGS has a new product called the US Topo.
 This is a computer-generated topographic map, with layers that can be turned on and off.
 One of those layers is an orthophoto.
-As of June 2011, US Topo maps are only available for about 50% of the U.S. All states will be available by the end of 2012.
-US Topo maps are updated every three years.
-Downloads of US Topos are FREE.
+US Topo maps are updated every three years and can be downloaded for FREE.

 - Before beginning, make sure you have Adobe Reader on your computer.